jamesodhunt/procenv/README.rst

 It is useful as a test tool, to understand what environment a process runs in and for system comparison.

-``procenv`` runs on Linux, FreeBSD, NetBSD, OpenBSD, GNU Hurd, Android and Minix 3.
+``procenv`` runs on the following operating systems:

+- Android
+- FreeBSD
+- GNU Hurd
+- GNU Linux
+- Minix 3
+- NetBSD
+- OpenBSD
+- OSX

 It unashamedly emulates a number of existing system utilities as it is attempting to be all-encompassing: I wrote it with the aim of being able to dump "everything" that a process may care about by simply running a single program (by default).
 Also, the line of